朝鮮忍者が出現した時にYoutubeで応酬を繰り広げたのが発端。

 This is old picture of Korean men drinking tea.

+The little girl is Gisaeng.
 Noble class never take manual labor due to Confucianism.

 Serving tea was servant's job.